Qqwy/elixir-type_check/README.md

 - 0.12.0 -
   - Additions:
     - The default options used are now fetched from the application configuration.
 This means that you can configure a default for your app as well as for each of your dependencies(!) by adding `config :app_name, :type_check [...]` to your configuration file(s). (c.f. #61)
+    - `TypeCheck.External` module, with functions to work with typespecs in modules outside of your control.
+Thank you very much, @orsinium! (c.f. #113)
+      - `fetch_spec` to build a TypeCheck type from any function that has a `@spec`.
+      - `fetch_type` to build a TypeCheck type from any `@type`.
+      - `enforce_spec!` to wrap a call to any function that has a `@spec` with a runtime type-check on the input parameters and return value.
+      - `apply` and `apply!` to wrap a call to any function with the function spec type that you give it.
+    - `TypeCheck.Defstruct.defstruct!`, a way to combine `defstruct`, `@enforce_keys` and the creation of the struct's type, reducing boilerplate and the possibility of mistakes.
   - Fixes:
+    - Long-standing issue where Dialyzer would sometimes complain in apps using TypeCheck is resolved. (c.f. #95)
     - Creation of the new `maybe_nonempty_list` type will no longer get stuck in an infinite loop on creation. (c.f. #120)
 - 0.11.1 -
 - 0.11.0 -